-Th best way to get around the Nikko area is with a Tobu Bus ticket.
-You can purchase a day pass if you like or choose do get a one way ticket to the top of the hill to see the shrine and take a walk down the main street back to the Nikko Station.
+The best way to get around the Nikko area is with a Tobu Bus ticket.
+You can purchase a day pass if you like or choose to get a one-way ticket to the top of the hill to see the shrine and take a walk down the main street back to the Nikko Station.

 The Best Nikko Tours

-Nikko is a great place to visit not only as a solo traveller or as a couple.
+Nikko is a great place to visit not only as a solo traveler or as a couple.
 Taking an option of an organized tour can have great benefits as well.
-Ease of moving round, detailed description of places visited by a tourguide and more.
-Check out a top recommended tour to Nikko here.
+Ease of moving around, a detailed description of places visited by a tour guide, and more.
+Check out a top-recommended tour to Nikko here.